OCR-tech/OCR-tech/README.md

 ## 🚀 About Me
-- I am a software engineer specializing in AI application development.
+- I'm a software engineer specializing in AI application development.
-- I am interested in building innovative solutions for real-world applications.
+- I'm interested in building innovative solutions for real-world applications.
-- I am open to collaborating on projects and open-source communities.
+- I'm open to collaborating on projects and open-source communities.

 <!-- ## 🔧 Skills & Tools